grahampugh/grahampugh.github.io/_posts/2019-07-17-teamviewer-management.md

 comments: true
 ---

 A customer pointed out to us that when a new version of TeamViewer was pushed to a client managed by Jamf Pro, the application would open during the installation of the package.
+That can be confusing to users, or badly timed.

 **Note:** by TeamViewer I mean the full application that acts both as client and server.
 TeamViewer QuickSupport does not have this problem.